Demolition of the Babri Masjid: Pakistan

 In Pakistan, the government closed offices and schools on 7 December to protest against the demolition of the Babri Masjid.
 The Pakistani Foreign Ministry summoned the Indian ambassador to lodge a formal complaint, and promised to appeal to the United Nations and the Organisation of the Islamic Conference to pressure India to protect the rights of Muslims.
 Strikes were held across the country, while Muslim mobs attacked and destroyed as many as 30 Hindu temples in one day by means of fire and bulldozers, and stormed the office of Air India, India's national airline, in Lahore.
 The retaliatory attacks included rhetoric from mobs calling for the destruction of India and of Hinduism.
-Students from the Quaid-i-Azam University in Islamabad burned an effigy of the then-Prime Minister of India, P. V. Narasimha Rao, and called for "Jihad" against Hindus.
+Students from the Quaid-i-Azam University in Islamabad burned an effigy of Prime Minister P. V. Narasimha Rao, and called for "jihad" against Hindus.
 In subsequent years, thousands of Pakistani Hindus visiting India sought longer visas, and in some cases citizenship of India, citing increased harassment and discrimination in the aftermath of the demolition.